Protest occurs after racial incidents at Olathe South

 Solomon said the same three students engraved the N-word into a metal piece during their metal working class and gave it to him.

-Solomon claims two students were suspended for ten days, the other for three.
+Solomon claims two students were suspended for 10 days, the other for three.

 He feels like the punishment wasn’t strict enough.